inflearn logo

 Introduction to this lecture

-This course covers the actual process of rearranging document structures.
+This lecture covers the actual process of rearranging the document structure.

 A report is not just writing, but a tool for designing decisions.